BNN-UPC/GNNetworkingChallenge/training_dataset_constraints.md

         - Only 3 policies are allowed (encoded as 0, 1 or 2).
         - When using an ON-OFF policy (encoded as 2) we must define the on and off periods' length.
     - The value of pkt_dist should always be 0.
-    - Packet sizes must be between 256 and 2000.
+    - Packet sizes must be between 256 and 2000 bits.
-    - Packet probabilities must be between 0 and 1.
+    - Packet size probabilities must be between 0 and 1.
 Sum of all packet probabilities must equal 1.
-    - ToS must be either 0, 1 or 2.
+    - Type of Service (ToS) must be either 0, 1 or 2.
 - You can find any other rules about participating in the Challenge at https://bnn.upc.edu/challenge/gnnet2022/#rules